VeoScript/spmi-health-declaration/README.md

 If you want to contribute and cloning this project go for the legal process. just send me an email - jeromevillaruel1998@gmail.com / 09753286466

+Developed by VEOSCRIPT & ACATZK
+Thank you for the support...